its4dn4n/zimou-test/README.md

 Notes:

 -   Dont need to send a PR, just fork the repo and work on your repo
 -   Please keep the commits and the DB structure as it is
 -   You are free to use any third party package or any UI dashboard

 Good luck 😃

+# Command to run the app

+-   composer install ( To install needed packages )
+-   change your env file depend on your database and generate your key with php artisan key:generate
+-   php artisan app:setup ( to make migration into database, Fill dummy data which include 5000 stores and 100 packages for each )
+-   php artisan app:start (for start the two servers in one terminal, equal to npm start dev and php artisan serve )